 Wis.
 Stat. § 801.21 provides a procedure for motions to seal.
 A party seeking to protect information not covered above must move to seal or redact the information and must specify the authority for restricting public access.
 This rule is procedural in nature and is not intended to expand on the current case law.
 The information may be filed under a temporary seal, making it inaccessible to the public or even to the other party until the court rules on the motion.
 New forms are provided.

-Forms: The following forms have been approved by the Records Management Committee and are available on the state court website in both PDF and Word fillable format.
+The following MS Word fillable forms have been approved by the Records Management Committee and are available on the state court website in PDF format.

 Under "Quick Links" you can:

 (1) learn how to redact a document or file a motion to seal;